abraxasrex/mpk-mini-js/README.md

 Environments:

-1. MIDI Sandbox: customize external midi keyboard settings and play notes/chords as         well as set drum patterns
+1. Sandbox(all): customize external midi keyboard settings and play notes/chords          as well as set drum patterns

-2. (WIP)HTML GUI Sampler: play on the keyboard
+2. (WIP)HTML GUI Sampler: play on the computer keyboard